itSFox/TFM2-Chief-Scout/README.md

 ## Important note

-Do not install or enable **Chief Scout: HTML Report** together with the legacy **Chief Scout** version.
+Do not install or enable **Chief Scout: HTML Report** together with **Chief Scout: Best Player Finder**.

-The HTML Report build uses a separate mod ID and DLL name, so it should not replace the legacy build, but both mods add a Chief Scout entry to the game UI and may conflict if enabled at the same time.
+The HTML Report build uses a separate mod ID and DLL name, so it should not replace the native build, but both mods add a Chief Scout entry to the game UI and may conflict if enabled at the same time.

+## Native code warning

+The native Chief Scout build contains executable code files and runs inside the game process.
+Only use mods from authors you trust.

-## Why HTML?
+## Why keep the HTML Report version?

-The current HTML Report version is intentionally external HTML instead of a full native in-game panel.
+The HTML Report version is kept as an alternative workflow.

-This keeps Chief Scout compatible with Teamfight Manager 2 0.4.14 while still providing a full scouting interface with filters, sorting, scoring explanations, and multilingual UI.
+It is useful if you prefer a larger browser-based report with wide tables, report-style browsing, and 14-language report UI.

+The main version of Chief Scout is now native again for Teamfight Manager 2 0.5.0.

 ## Source code